The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek stoma = mouth, referring to the dentate leaf pairs resembling a mouth

-This genus includes 39 species of compact mat-forming plants with pairs of opposite, triangular, thickened, dull green to purple-red leaves.
+This genus includes 39 species of compact mat-forming succulent plants with pairs of opposite, triangular, thickened, dull green to purple-red succulent leaves.
 The margins are usually furnished with teeth and small warts.
 In the Spring the plants produce a perfumed white or yellow daisy-like flower.

 Native to South Africa where they experience Summer rainfall.